 From traditional American BBQ to Middle Eastern dishes to a sweet treat rounding it all off, your taste buds will thank you.
 The cocktail helps, as well!
 It’s a great way to meet people, whether that’s other travelers or the locals you chat with, and you even get some exercise (so all those calories don’t count, right?).

 Yup, you heard that right.
-Turn up at this big, white building on a corner on U Street on Saturday or Sunday and you’ll be ushered to a seat, a Bloody Mary or mimosa will be put in your hand and before you know it, you’ll be chowing down on pancakes while queens do an opening cheerleader performance.
+Turn up at this big, white building on a corner on U Street on Saturday or Sunday, and you’ll be ushered to a seat, a Bloody Mary or mimosa will be put in your hand, and before you know it, you’ll be chowing down on pancakes.
+At the same time, queens do an opening cheerleader performance.
 This drag show is anything but a drag…

-It’s very interactive (i.e. be warned: there’s audience participation) as the queens dance between tables or even commit to some acrobatics from the ceiling beams.
-If you are shy – gurl, you can bet they will find you, but that is just half the fun.
+It’s very interactive (i.e., be warned: there’s audience participation) as the queens dance between tables or even commit to some acrobatics from the ceiling beams.
+If you are shy – girl, you can bet they will find you, but that is just half the fun.

 Bibliophiles, listen up – this is the biggest library in the world.
 Located in three buildings on Capitol Hill, with 532 miles of shelves and over 164 million items in its collection, this is a genuinely staggering sight.

 Even if you’re not as obsessed with books as us, the architecture alone is worth the visit.
-Rose windows in the ceiling, zodiac symbols inlaid in the floor, ornate staircases with carvings representing popular American professions at the time of building; there is seemingly infinite amounts to wonder at.
+Rose windows in the ceiling, zodiac symbols inlaid in the floor, ornate staircases with carvings representing popular American professions at the time of building; there are seemingly infinite amounts to wonder at.

 Hidden away among embassies a mere five minutes away from the lively residential area of Dupont Circle, this Art Deco hotel combines chic and contemporary design with friendly service and a whole host of amenities to make it one of the best places to stay in Washington.

-You get free coffee in the morning and there’s a wine happy hour in the evening where you can chat to other guests before heading out for dinner.
+You get free coffee in the morning, and there’s a wine happy hour in the evening where you can chat with other guests before heading out for dinner.
 If you’d prefer to have dinner there, the Riggsby restaurant has some delicious options.
-With all this comfort, it’s hard to imagine wanting to leave – but if you do, you can hire a bike and everything you want to see is only a couple of miles away.
+With all this comfort, it’s hard to imagine wanting to leave – but if you do, you can hire a bike, and everything you want to see is only a couple of miles away.